Decisions MCP Server

 2. Create the MCP Server

-After the AI Tool Flow is ready, create the MCP Server that will expose it.
+Once the AI Tool Flow is ready, create the MCP Server to expose it.

 1. Navigate within the project to Public > Integrations > MCP Servers.